Quasi-fibered boundary pseudodifferential operators: Introduction

 where $g_{Z}$ is a $\QAC$ metric defined on the lower dimensional space $Z$, $p\in Z$ is a fixed point, $d_{g_{Z}}$ is the Riemannian distance on $Z$ and $((0,\infty)\times Y,dr^2+r^2g_Y)$ is a Riemannian cone with $Y$ a (possibly non-compact) smooth cross-section.
 Compared to a $\QALE$ metric, the tangent cone at infinity of a $\QAC$ metric is more complicated, of the form

-where $S$, instead of being a singular quotient of a sphere, can more generally be taken to be a (smoothly) stratified space with $g_{\infty}$ a wedge metric \cite{AG} (also called incomplete iterated edge metric in \cite{ALMP2012}).
+where $S$, instead of being a singular quotient of a sphere by a finite group of isometries, can more generally be taken to be a (smoothly) stratified space with $g_{\infty}$ a wedge metric \cite{AG} (also called incomplete iterated edge metric in \cite{ALMP2012}).

-In \cite{DM2018}, Degeratu and Mazzeo were able to extend and generalize the isomorphism theorem of Joyce to Laplace-type operators associated to a $\QAC$ metric.
-While Joyce's approach was through the construction of a suitable barrier function, the results of \cite{DM2018} were obtained via careful heat kernel estimates based on the work of Grigor'yan and Saloff-Coste \cite{GSC2005}.
-This allowed them to improve the isomorphism theorem of Joyce even for the scalar Laplacian of $\QALE$ metrics.
+More generally, $\QFB$ metrics can be defined iteratively like $\QAC$ metrics, but with the difference that in the local models \eqref{int.5}, $g_Z$ is now a $\QFB$ metric, while away from those local models the metric looks like a fibered boundary metric in the sense of \cite{Mazzeo-MelrosePhi} instead of an asymptotically conical metric.
+A simple example of $\QFB$ metric would consist in taking the Cartesian product of a closed Riemannian manifold with a complete non-compact Riemannian manifold equipped with $\QAC$ metric.
+In particular, $\QFB$ metrics that are not $\QAC$ have a strictly lower dimensional tangent cone at infinity and non-maximal volume growth.
+Natural examples of $\QFB$ metrics arise in the ongoing work \cite{KS,FKS}, in which the authors compactify the moduli spaces of $\SU(2)$ monopoles on $\bbR^3$ and show that the natural $L^2$ metric on these moduli spaces is of $\QFB$ type.

+Now, a $\QFB$ metric on a manifold $M$ naturally induces certain elliptic differential operators, including the scalar and Hodge Laplacians, the Hodge-deRham operator and so on.
+More generally, we can define the set $\Diff^*_\QFB(M;E,F)$ of $\QFB$ differential operators as the compositions of vector fields which are uniformly bounded with respect to the metric, with coefficients in $\Hom(E,F)$ for vector bundles $E$ and $F$ over $M$.
+A more satisfactory definition of $\QFB$ structures and their associated differential operators is discussed below in terms of manifolds with fibered corners and Lie structures at infinity.

+Ellipticity is defined as usual for a $\QFB$ differential operator in terms of invertibility of its principal symbol.
+In addition, a $\QFB$ operator admits a set of {\em normal operators}, by which it is modelled asymptotically in various regimes at infinity.
+These normal operators are themselves suspended versions of $\QFB$ operators, though of strictly lower depth.
+As in \cite{Mazzeo-MelrosePhi,DLR}, we say an elliptic operator is {\em fully elliptic} (c.f.\ Definition~\ref{sm.31} below) provided each of its normal operators is appropriately invertible.
+One of our first results is a Fredholm result for such operators, which follows from the construction of a parametrix within a calculus of $\QFB$ pseudodifferential operators.